somphene/somphene.github.io/log/_posts/2020-05-22-01-calculus-group-language.md

 published: true
 title: Calculus Group Language
 author: Som Phene
-tags: [Conservation, Law, Fundamental, Mass, Balance, Degree, Language, Structure, Duality, Knowledge, Representation, Rigid, Entropy, Fluid, Temperature, Differentiation, Condensation, Integration, Evaporation, Phase, Degrees of Freedom, Constraints, Symmetry, Reflection, Approximate, Exact, Analysis, Time, Language of Languages, Thermodynamics, Calculus, Abstract, Record, Theory, Practice, Communication, Misrepresentation, Compression, Interpretation]
+tags: [Group, Cyclic, Simple, Conservation, Law, Fundamental, Mass, Balance, Degree, Language, Structure, Duality, Knowledge, Representation, Rigid, Entropy, Fluid, Temperature, Differentiation, Condensation, Integration, Evaporation, Phase, Degrees of Freedom, Constraints, Symmetry, Reflection, Approximate, Exact, Analysis, Time, Language of Languages, Thermodynamics, Calculus, Abstract, Record, Theory, Practice, Communication, Misrepresentation, Compression, Interpretation]
 ---

 ### Abstract

-Differentiation and Integration in Calculus Language are Identified to Cyclic Group of order two ($$C_2$$, isomorphic to Integers mod 2).
-This is done by identifying the symmetry of Calculus in the dual operations of Differentiation and Integration.
-That is, Integration and Differentiation are reflections of each other which may be unified by identification.
-This simple case is extended to further Identify compositions of various degrees.
+Differentiation and Integration in Calculus Language are Identified to Cyclic Group of order two (isomorphic to Integers mod two).
+This is done by identifying the symmetry of Calculus in the two operations of Differentiation and Integration.
+That is, Integration and Differentiation are reflections of each other which may be unified by Identification.
+This simple case of Identification is extended to further Identify compositions of various degrees.

 ### Identifying Calculus Language as a Fundamental Group